 Management Skills

 One of the first theories of management skills was created by a French engineer named Henri Fayol.
 His work was so well-read in his time, that the five (sometimes six) functions of management are still used today and include planning, organizing, coordinating, commanding, and controlling.
+Keep in mind that management skills will always be in high demand, so having work experience in management will help you be seen as an ideal candidate in the employment sector.
 Using this list, a few important management skill examples to accomplish these tasks are below.

 Management Skill Examples